Jashans254/intern-assign/README.md

 # Internship Assignment Submission

 ## 🚀 Project: User Management System
 This project is a **React-based User Management System** developed as part of an **internship assignment**.
 It allows users to be fetched via an API, searched, updated, and deleted.
-The system also includes authentication using JWT.

 ## 🌍 Live Demo
 [🔗 Deployed on Render](https://intern-assign-109g.onrender.com/)